 As for me, I’ll have spam, spam, spam, spam, spam, egg and chips please.

-Chris is an international Pilates presenter and educator based in Barcelona, Spain.
+Chris Hunt is a Pilates and functional training presenter and educator based in London and Barcelona, Spain.
 He is the creator of Pilates EVO©, bodyFUNC©, and CEO of Pilates Rehab Limited and Sport Core Strength.
-He also organises Pilates Carnival and Fitness Carnival, conventions where all profits go to local children’s charities.
+He also created Pilates Carnival and Fitness Carnival, conventions where all profits go to local children’s charities.
 He organises Pilates events, retreats, fitness holidays and sports holidays in Barcelona and Ibiza.
-For more information about Pilates with Chris in Barcelona, please click on Barcelona Bienestar.
-To learn more about Chris, please read Just who is Chris Hunt anyway?
+For more information about training with Chris in Barcelona, please click on Barcelona Bienestar.
+To learn more about Chris Hunt, please read Just who is Chris Hunt anyway?
 You can also subscribe by completing the form on the this BLOG to receive articles and special offers straight to your inbox.

 Chris Hunt pays all profits made from this BLOG to his charity partners.
 More details can be found by clicking on www.chrishuntwellness.com and selecting the “charity partners” tab.